robbinsr/ETL_1/README.md

  - Step 5: Files related to assessing the "manual" ETL process are in ETL_5
  - Additional steps will be added as I proceed...

-Aside from this README.md file, this repository also contains NHIS 1994 files downloaded directly from the [website](http://bit.ly/1ddSUOC) that distributes national health data, which is hosted at the University of Michigan.
+Aside from this README.md file, this repository also contains NHIS 1994 files downloaded directly from a NHIS distributing organization known as [ICPSR](http://bit.ly/1ddSUOC) that distributes national health data, which is hosted at the University of Michigan.
+You can learn more about the ICPSR at their [website](http://www.icpsr.umich.edu/icpsrweb/landing.jsp "website").

 Please feel free to move to the ETL_2 repository at this point, or at a future moment of your convenience.